-Note 1: Of the 961 active participants identified as having an intellectual disability, 101 (11%) have Down syndrome.
+% of active participants with a plan approved in prior quarters % of active participants with a plan approved in 2019-20 Q1 Note 1: Of the 961 active participants identified as having an intellectual disability, 101 (11%) have Down syndrome.
 Note 2: Since 2017-18 Q1 Developmental Delay and Global Developmental Delay have been reported separately to the Intellectual Disability group.

-Slide 11: Participant Profiles by Level of Function

-A chart displays the percentage of active participants with an approved plan by the participant's level of function.
-This chart compares the current quarter against all prior quarters.
+Participant Profiles by Level of Function These bar charts show the demographic profile of active participants with a plan approved in 2019-20 Q1, compared with plan approvals as at 30 June 2019, by level of function.
 For participants with a plan approval in this quarter:

-- 39% of active participants had a relatively high level of function - 42% of active participants had a relatively moderate level of function - 20% had a relatively low level of function

-These relativities are within the NDIS participant population, and not comparable to the general population.
+• 39% of active participants had a relatively high level of function • 42% of active participants had a relatively moderate level of function • 20% had a relatively low level of function These relativities are within the NDIS participant population, and not comparable to the general population. % of active participants with a plan approved by level of function